Meiji Jingu: Most Popular Landmark in Harajuku

 Worshipping like Japanese is what you should do at Meiji Shrine.
 Check out how to worship at a Shinto shrine in Japan in this article.

-It is also recommended to purchase Ema (a wooden votive tablet) which people write their wishes on it and hang it.
+It is also recommended to purchase Ema (a wooden votive tablet) on which people write their wishes on it and hang it.
 It is believed that the wishes on the tablet will come true.

 Restaurant and Shop

 For more attractions apart from historical treasures, Meiji Jingu offers Forest Terrace which consists of various facilities such as a restaurant Yoyogi and a souvenir shop Mori.
-Take a break at the restaurant or enjoy shopping Japanese traditional souvenirs.
+Take a break at the restaurant or enjoy shopping for Japanese traditional souvenirs.

 Meiji Jingu Museum

-How to Get to Meiji Shrine
+How to Get to Meiji Jingu (Meiji Shrine)

 Wanna go directly to Meiji Shrine from the airport or hotel?